B0B36JUL-FinalProjects-2024/Project_pelcjaku_svehlda2/README.md

 # Galaxy Zoo Classifier

-The aim of this project is to implement a classifier for the Galaxy Zoo dataset as described in the Kaggle competition [Galaxy Zoo - The Galaxy Challenge](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge).
+The aim of this project is to implement a classifier for the Galaxy Zoo[1] dataset as described in the Kaggle competition [Galaxy Zoo - The Galaxy Challenge](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge)[2].

 The classifier should be able to predict the type of galaxy based on this decision tree: